Chapter I: General Provisions

 When the state security organs lawfully conduct emergency missions, personnel and the vehicles carrying them may enjoy facilitated transit upon presenting the relevant identification or based on special transit passes issued by the Ministry of State Security.

-Article 20: The state security organs for the autonomous region shall carry out state security risk assessments, and as necessary shall delineate plan security control regions in conjunction with relevant departments and in accordance with provisions, and report them to the people's government for the autonomous region for approval.
+Article 20: The state security organs for the autonomous region shall carry out state security risk assessments, and as necessary for national security, are to delineate security control regions in conjunction with relevant departments and in accordance with provisions, and report them to the people's government for the autonomous region for approval.

 People's governments at or above the county-level shall fully consider the needs of national security when compiling national land and space plans, and shall seek the opinions of the state security organs and departments for administration of secrets where they involve security and control regions.

 The state security organs shall conduct permitting and oversight of construction projects that involve state security matters.

 Article 21: State security organs shall order units and individuals related to telecommunications tools, equipment, or facilities that have been found through lawful inspections to threaten national security to make corrections within a set period of time, and where corrections are refused, or requirements are still not met after the corrections, they may be sealed or seized.

 Equipment and facilities sealed or seized in accordance with the preceding paragraph shall be released from the seal or seizure by the state security organs after the situation endangering national security is eliminated.